maddev-engenuity/AdversaryEmulation/README.md

     __Note:__ This process can take more than 20 minutes to complete.
 Chocolatey may seem to be hanging, but unless it errors out, it should complete.
 You will know that setup is complete when the log in screen is presented for the `madAdmin` user.

+5. Configure the network settings for each VM so that the Windows Server 2019 VM can ping the Kali VM.
+If using VirtualBox, this can easily be done by giving both VM's a bridged network adapter.

 6. You should be ready to execute the course labs after succesfully running the setup scripts.
 Access the written lab guides from the `AdversaryEmulation/labs` folder.

 ## :gear: Technical Issues